isa-ulisboa/greends-ipython/README.md

 There are many hardware adapters that make it easier to connect sensors to a microcomputer.
 Here we look at the *Raspberry Pi hat* included in the  [Grove_Base_Kit_for_Raspberry_Pi](https://wiki.seeedstudio.com/Grove_Base_Kit_for_Raspberry_Pi/).
 The [Grove Base Hat for Raspberry Pi](https://wiki.seeedstudio.com/Grove_Base_Hat_for_Raspberry_Pi/) provides Digital/Analog/I2C/PWM/UART [ports](https://wiki.seeedstudio.com/Grove_Base_Hat_for_Raspberry_Pi/#hardware-overview) to the RPi allowing it to be connected a large range of modules.

 The following code show how to access a [temperature and humidity sensor](https://www.seeedstudio.com/Grove-Temperature-Humidity-Sensor-DHT1-p-745.html) readings programmatically.
 The sensor is connected to digital port D5.
 This code also allows access to gpio pin 17 to power a LED.
+You can find a picture of the circuit on (grove_temperature_humidity.jpeg).

 ```python
 import time